 When short on time the “Tagesschau in 100 Sekunden” news summaries are a convenient option.

-In order to practice conversation with native speakers, I set up regular sessions with tutors on iTalki.
+In order to practice German conversation with native speakers, I set up regular sessions with tutors on iTalki.

 iTalki’s lessons offer the choice of community tutors or professional teachers.
 Professional teachers have an official certification and classroom experience, while community tutors are advanced or native speakers who provide informal tutoring or speaking practice.

 I decided to work with community tutors rather than professional teachers since I planned to review grammar on my own; it was conversational practice I needed most.
 Community tutor hourly rates are also much more affordable.

 Unfortunately, in my experience many tutors tend to dominate the session, turning it into more of a traditional lecture.
-What works for me personally is an engaged conversation where I get to speak at least 50 percent of the time, so I found a fantastic tutor with a collaborative teaching style who kept the focus of the class on my conversation practice.
+What works for me personally is an engaged conversation where I get to speak at least 50 percent of the time, so I found a fantastic tutor with a collaborative teaching style who kept the class focused on my conversation practice.

-Thoughtful and humorous travel memoir by German TV comedian Hape Kerkeling that details his adventures and insights walking the Camino de Santiago.
+Thoughtful and humorous travel memoir by beloved German TV comedian Hape Kerkeling detailing his adventures and insights walking Spain’s Camino de Santiago.

 Imaginative and chilling psychological thriller by bestselling author Sebastian Fitzek.
 A compulsive read with many twists and turns that makes practicing German fun.

-I have a deck for each language I’m learning (currently Spanish and German).
+I have a deck for each language I’m learning (currently Spanish, German, and Portuguese).
 Any time I come across an interesting new word or phrase, I enter it in Anki.

 I create my own vocabulary decks because random lists compiled by others don’t work for me; I’ve found I need to be able to associate the vocabulary mentally with the context I learned it, whether in a conversation I had with someone or in a movie scene.
 That emotional connection really helps me remember.
 I review the decks daily.